wjyoumans/multiproc/README.md

 ## Example

 Pretend there is a script `script.py` in your working directory that takes an integer command line argument.
-Then multiproc allows quickly executing this script with arguments specified in a range:
+Multiproc allows quickly executing this script with arguments specified in a range, referred to as a modifier.

 ```
 multiproc.py run "python script.py %0" -m 0:8:2